LesmanaArya/os241/links.md

 - [Virtualization](https://www.hpe.com/emea_middle_east/en/what-is/storage-virtualization.html#:~:text=Virtual%20storage%20or%20logical%20storage,access%20and%20use%20the%20storage.) --- More about virtual storage and it's processes
 - [Pointer in C Programming](https://www.howtoforge.com/linux-c-programming-tutorial-part-19-pointers-and-arrays/#:~:text=Pointers%20are%20a%20special%20kind,store%20an%20address%20into%20it.) --- A simple tutorial about how to use pointer in C programming
 - [Shared Library Basics](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) --- Explanation about shared library from it's definition to making a basic shared library
+- [SCP in Linux](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-how-to-securely-transfer-files-between-servers-with-scp) --- A tutorial about SCP command protocol to transfer files between remote, host, and another remote